wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.3.2 =
+* Added in the option to change the "welcome" text
+* Added in the option to change the "So, how about it?" text
+* Fixed an issue with some MySql installations choking on the note field not having a default value

 = 1.3.1 =
 * Added in a debug option to help identify issues with queries saving to the database